AdityaXJha/Discord-bot/standard/_readme.txt

 3. per-*.aiml
   Equivalent to std-*.aiml but with a customization of the bot personality; this is a work of a specific botmaster.

-If you find errors, please bring them to my attention on the ALICEBOT General list.

-Links to it can be found at http://www.alicebot.org/

-Thomas Ringate